bc-python-OLD-IT-WILL-BE-REMOVED/mistool/README.md

 ### Walk and see

-The method ``see`` tries to open the current path with an associated application.
+The method ``see`` **tries** to open the current path with a possible associated application.
 For example, an HTML file will be opened by your default browser.

 You can walk very easily inside a directory thanks to the method ``walk`` and the "regpaths" *(see the previous section)*.
 For example, let's suppose that we have the following directory with absolute path